tibco-bnl/workshop-tibco-platform/docs/customers/afklm/cp/aks-tp-cp.md

 ## Prerequisites
 > **_NOTE:_** Documented with TIBCO Platform 1.10.0
-1. Access to TIBCO Control Plane SaaS.
+1. Access to AKS K8s cluster
-2. Access to a PostgreSQL 16.x Database.
+2. Access from the AKS K8S cluster to a PostgreSQL 16.x Database (for instance private end point)
+3. Database server should not have SSL enable, not supported by dev hub. (db server parameter 'require_secure_transport' should be set to 'OFF')
 3. Access to a SMTP enabled Email Server.
-Starting 1.10.0 SMTP for install is Optional
 4. Identify, and register DNS names for Control Plane Router/UI, and Control Plane Tunnel.
 5. Acquire certificates to secure Control Plane Services.
 Certificate CN and/or SAN must match CP Router/UI, and Tunnel DNS Names.